Samuel-de-Oliveira/CanUseTimer/README.md

 git clone https://github.com/Samuel-de-Oliveira/CanUseTimer.git
 cd CanUseTimer
 ```

 after this you can run it with python or (if you use Linux) install
 using the file `install.sh`.
-To update type `git pull` and install
+To update (Any system) type `git pull`
-it again.
+and install it again.

 **Run from source**

 But if you don't want to install you can run directly from source
 using Python.
-To do this process you need install python 3.7 or higher
+To do this process you need install python 3.10 or higher
 with pip, after install you need to install the requirements using `pip
 install -r requirements.txt` or `pip3 install -r requirements.txt`.